Benj1x/Notes/SAD.md

 ![Figure 4.6: Different types of accounts with multiple inheritance](imgs/SAD/MultipleInheritance.png)
 <br><br>

+**Examples**
+If our model contains customers and suppliers, we might make a "business partner" generalization class to contain common properties of the two original classes. <br>
+Another approach is to take each of the selected classes and attempt to define a relevant generalization or specialization.
+For example, if our model contains employees, we can distinguish between different types of employees according to the type of work they do.
+We express this by introducing several new classes that are specializations of the employee class.

 **Cluster Structure**
 A cluster is a collection of classes that helps us achieve and provide a problem-domain overview:<br> **Cluster:** *A collection of related classes.* <br>